cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 **BEWARE THAT ONLY VALID (KNOWN) BUNDLES CAN BE ADDED.**

-By default, the inventory modules, then internal hub modules, then Design Center sketches, then the autorun services, and finally internal management bundles are in the `bundlesequence`.
+By default, the inventory modules, then internal hub modules, then the autorun services, and finally internal management bundles are in the `bundlesequence`.

 In a large configuration, you might want to have a different `bundlesequence` for different classes of host, so that you can build